1itvinka/anastasiya.dev/content/blog/about-this-blog/index.md

 So after some investigation, it became clear that I need to go for a static site generator like 11ty, Next.js, or Gatsby.

-I've decided to pick [Gatsby](https://www.gatsbyjs.org/) because of it's plugin ecosystem and the community.
+I've decided to pick [Gatsby](https://www.gatsbyjs.org/) because of its plugin ecosystem and the community.
 Also, the ability to handle images is a huge selling point for Gatsby!

 I've done all the styling using [Material-UI](https://material-ui.com/).
 I absolutely love this styling solution, and the MUI components really speed up design and development.